Characterization of kinetic coarsening in a random-field Ising model

 We begin our analysis with the idea put forward by Imry and Ma \cite{im}.
-In their introductory article, they argued that if one reverses the spins within a domain of linear size $R$, the energy cost $E_{\tt{ex}}$ is proportional to the domain wall area, i.e., $E_{\tt{ex}} \propto JR^{d-1}$ where $d$ is the spatial dimension.
-This energy increase has to be compared with the energy gain from the interaction with the random field.
+They argued that if one reverses the spins within a domain of linear size $R$, the energy cost $E_{\tt{ex}}$ is proportional to the domain wall area, i.e., $E_{\tt{ex}} \propto JR^{d-1}$ where $d$ is the spatial dimension.
+This energy increase has to be compared with the energy gain from the interaction with the random fields.
 The central limit theorem tells that the mean square random field energy $E_{\tt{RF}}^2$ inside a region of volume $R^d$ is $\sim \eta_0^2 R^d$.
 The total energy involved in the creation of a domain of linear size $R$ is therefore \be E(R) \approx J R^{d-1} - \eta_0 R^{d/2} \ee The first term of Eq. (\ref{eqn2}) represents the contribution due to the boundary of the domain with linear size $R(t)$.
 The second term represents the contribution due to the fluctuations of the random fields in the bulk of the domain of linear size $R(t)$.
-We have extended this idea for determining the energy corresponding to the creation of all the domains at any instant of time and for a particular disorder strength ($\eta_0$).
-Taking a cue from the above relation, the surface energy of all the domains $E_{\tt{ex}}^{\tt{t}} \sim J\Pi(\eta_0,t)$ and the mean square bulk energy contained in all the domains of the system due to random fields ${E_{\tt{RF}}^{\tt{t}}}^2 \sim \frac{{\eta_0}^2{L^d}}{{\Lambda(\eta_0,t)}}$ , as the density of domains is inversely related to their characteristic volume.
-Thus the energy density ($\epsilon = E^t/L^d$) involved in the creation of all the domains in the system is given by
+On the basis of the above argument, Imry and Ma concluded that the lower critical dimensionality (LCD) of the RFIM is two.
+This argument is based on domains having flat interfaces.
+The question arises if this argument would hold even in presence of rough interfaces with fluctuating curvature.
+To address this concern, Binder \cite{bind} reformulated the problem in terms of the interfaces and had shown that the interface roughness is negligible if $d > 2$, confirming that the LCD of RFIM is two.
+However, Binder shows that the domain wall energy has a logarithmic correction, which introduces a break up length scale ' $L_b \sim {\tt exp}(A[J/\eta_0]^2)$ below which Imry-Ma argument is valid.
+Well defined interfaces of domains are meaningful for length scales less than $L_b$.
+The system size considered here is below the $L_b$ and therefore it makes sense to consider Eq. (\ref{eqn2}) as the starting point of our analysis, although Eq. (\ref{eqn2}) disregards the logarithmic correction.
+Taking a cue from Eq. (\ref{eqn2}), the surface energy of all the domains $E_{\tt{ex}}^{\tt{t}} \sim J\Pi(\eta_0,t)$ and the mean square bulk energy contained in all the domains of the system due to random fields ${E_{\tt{RF}}^{\tt{t}}}^2 \sim \frac{{\eta_0}^2{L^d}}{{\Lambda(\eta_0,t)}}$, as the density of domains is inversely related to their characteristic volume.
+Thus the energy density ($\epsilon = E^t/L^d$) involved in the creation of all the domains in the system is given by \be \epsilon(\eta_0,t) \approx \frac{J\Pi(\eta_0,t)}{L^{d}} - \frac{\eta_0}{{\Lambda(\eta_0,t)}^{1/2}} \ee As $L \rightarrow \infty$, the surface energy contribution vanishes.
+This is true for any growing volume.
+For finite system size, the contribution from the surface energy term cannot be neglected.
+So the variation of either $\Pi(\eta_0,t)$ or $\Lambda(\eta_0,t)^{1/2}$ with time will govern the coarsening of the system.
+The log-log plot of $\Pi(\eta_0,t)$ and $\Lambda(\eta_0,t)^{1/2}$ against time are shown in Fig. \ref{fig1} and \ref{fig2} respectively.